(•••) Given the ¹H NMR spectrum and the molecular formula, sugges... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (•••) Given the ¹H NMR spectrum and the molecular formula, suggest a structure for each molecule.
-[The IR spectrum suggests the presence of two C=O bonds.] (b)
+[The IR spectrum suggests the presence of two C=O bonds.] (a) Important IR bands (cm ⁻ ¹) : 1728, 1708 [Note: The pKₐ of this molecule is around 10.]

 Was this helpful?